audunhalland/audunhalland.github.io/content/blog/testability-reimagining-oop-design-patterns-in-rust.md

 pattern for Rust applications that enables easy testability everywhere.

 ### Testing terminology
-We have some _applicaiton_ (a structured computer program) which is fairly modularized.
+We have some _application_ (a structured computer program) which is fairly modularized.
 The most interesting module of a modern program is the _function_.
 We would like to verify that the functions do what they are supposed to do, so we write a _test program_ - a meta program that links to the original program.
 The test program calls the functions of the original program with some inputs, and execute some assertions on the outputs.